eftorres-embedded/fpga-modular-control-system/docs/notebook/ENG_NOTEBOOK_UART.md

 For thas streaming, I want to use a buffered RAM window and use AXI4 Lite.
 For the light, 'minimal' version, I would like to be able to connect it via AXI4 Lite, or just control it with a final state machine in case I don't have a processor in that core.

-So, I will keep the core bus-agnostic and add AXI4-Lite only through wrappers /////2-byte skid buffer only in the buffered variant? how about the minimal?
-I want to decouple processor "random" access timing that's why I'm giving it a small buffer.
+So, I will keep the core bus-agnostic and add AXI4-Lite only through wrappers

 The current modules I have is:
 - uart_baudgen.sv